-- English Literature and Literature (2 GCSEs) - Mathematics (GCSE) - Science either Combined or Separate Sciences (GCSE) - Core Religious Studies (This can also be chosen as a GCSE subject) - Core PSHE - Core PE
+English Literature and Literature (2 GCSEs) Mathematics (GCSE) Science - either Combined or Separate Sciences (GCSE) Religious Studies (GCSE) Core PE

 In the rest of your time, you will study courses to fill three more spaces on your timetable.
-Each option space has six lessons over each two-week span.
+Each option space has five lessons over each two-week span, or 2.5 hours per week of teaching time.